 The bankruptcy law requires that we provide proof of all sources of income for the 6 months before you file your bankruptcy.
 This includes income from all sources, including, but not limited to the following items:

 - Proof of Unemployment Income

 - If you are self employed, we need documentation of your income from all available sources and all other proof that you can supply, including profit and loss statements and other business records, bank deposits, etc.

 - There is a rule that requires each and every pay stub and other proof of income for the 6 month period before your bankruptcy has been filed.
 By way of example, if we file your bankruptcy on July 1, in addition to the above, we need proof of all income for the period from January 1 through June 30.

 All of this information is required before your case can be filed with the Court.

 Credit Counseling and Debtor Education Program

 You also have to complete a debtor education program.
-You can do your own session for about $50, or you can attend a free session that the trustee offers.
+You can do your own session for about $20.00.
 This program is also very simple and straightforward.
 If you don't complete the education program, your bankruptcy case can be dismissed without a discharge, and it will be quite costly to reopen your case, so you must make sure to complete the program.

 Your Responsibility for Making Monthly Payments to Trustee